-Books shipped to us with a postmark the Thursday or thereafter are considered “Illegal Returns” and are kept for one calendar year, after which time the books will be destroyed.
-The student has been charged for the replacement cost of the book as well as the original rental fee.
+Books shipped to us after the time allowed to return them for the semester are considered “Illegal Returns” and are kept for one calendar year, after which time the books will be destroyed.
+The student's SEMO account has been charged for the replacement cost of the book as well as the original rental fee.

 Students have the option to pick up their “Illegal Returned” books at Textbook Rental during normal operating hours or email a request to have them shipped to them at the requester’s expense.

 If you know they will not be considered returnable, please do not mail them back!
 Keep them and try to sell them to used book companies or sell them through online sites that sell used textbooks.
 Also, you can submit an appeal (please see Appeal Process)